 - Standard pipelines apply each algorithm to the whole input. - For a given text mining task, not all portions of a text are relevant. - After each analysis step, irrelevant portions can be filtered out. - The size of the portions trades efficiency for effectiveness.

 Example: Extraction of founding dates

-Data.
-CoNLL'03 test set with 231 news articles.
+- Data.
+CoNLL'03 test set with 231 news articles. - Results.
+Tokenization on less than 30%.
+Relation extraction only on every 9th sentence.